cuixueshe/earthworm/README.md

 2. Avoid including UI logic in composables.
    1. Such as `useMessage`
    2. We categorize the router as UI logic, and for ease of testing, avoid including routerrelated logic in there

 ## Contributing

-Thanks to everyone who has already contributed to earthworm !
+Thanks to everyone who has already contributed to Earthworm! 🎉

 <a href="https://github.com//cuixueshe/earthworm/graphs/contributors"><img src="https://contributors.nn.ci/api?repo=cuixueshe/earthworm" /></a>